CrossRef/event-data-user-guide/docs/best-practice/publishers-best-practice.md

 ## Don't require JavaScript to read your pages

 Some Publisher sites require JavaScript to be enabled, and don't show any content to browsers that don't execute JavaScript.
-The Event Data Bot does not execute JavaScript when looking for a DOI.
+The Event Data Agent does not execute JavaScript when looking for a DOI.
 If your site does this, we will be unable to collect DOIs for your Events.

 **Actions:**